theRTB/ForzaGUI/README.md

 ### GUI application for realtime display of telemetry and derived statistics and graphs for Forza Horizon 5

 **Since a recent patch of Forza Horizon 5 (the one that added DLSS and more), there are Python installations that conflict with FH5.
 Any tkinter/matplotlib usage can cause FH5 to crash.
 The as-user installation of Python Anaconda with version 3.10.9 seems to be fine.
-Compiling using pyinstaller bypasses this problem.**
+Compiling using pyinstaller bypasses this problem.
+It is likely that FH5 registers these Python installations as potential hacking tools and will crash on detecting those, which is a shame in this case.**

-Launching `gui.py settings_gui_ledonly.json` provides a separate always-on-top movable shiftlight window with optional gear number.
-The GUI has been simplified to primarily show variables related to the shift lights and can be edited to adjust the illumination live.
+The GUI provides a separate always-on-top movable shiftlight window with optional gear number and most parameters can be edited live to adjust the illumination and shift tone.
 The shift lights take drag into account using an approximation for time-consistent states, this requires the torque graph at a gear affected by drag (think 3rd or 4th with 6 gears) but able to finish at the horizon drag strip (1.6km long, roughly).

 This was a project never originally intended for public view, a hobby project for getting back to Python programming.
 Code quality is all over the place depending on when the function was written or updated.
 The GUI seems to be functional on Windows only.
+A more stable version may happen in the future.

 There are various 'plugins' that offer telemetry readouts or derivations but may not be readily enabled unless the code responsible for placing the frames is updated.
 The plugins that are not currently active may not function or cause performance degradation.